Qbeast-io/qbeast-spark/CONTRIBUTING.md

 - For issues that require deeper knowledge of one or more technical aspects, look at issues labelled [![help wanted label](https://img.shields.io/github/labels/Qbeast-io/qbeast-spark/help%20wanted)](https://github.com/Qbeast-io/qbeast-spark/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

+## Developer documentation
+You can find the developer documentation (Scala docs) in the [https://docs.qbeast.io/](https://docs.qbeast.io/).

 ## Licensing of contributed material
 All contributed code, docs, and other materials are considered licensed under the same terms as the rest of the project.
 Check [LICENSE](./LICENCE) for more details.